x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: As a tenant administrator, can I control which of my users will be migrated to the native Microsoft sync technology?

 No, as we are migrating on a per-tenant basis and not on a per-user basis.
-Migration does require the user to actually launch Outlook for iOS and Android - when the user uses the app is when they will be switched to the native Microsoft sync technology.
+Migration does require the user to actually launch Outlook for iOS and Android; launching the app triggers the user's migration to the native Microsoft sync technology.

 ### Q: If my user doesn't upgrade to a supported build of Outlook for iOS and Android prior to my tenant's migration, does that mean the user will lose access to email and calendar data while mobile?

-No, the user will continue to connect using the exist REST-based data sync protocol.
+No, the user will continue to connect using the existing REST-based data sync protocol.

 ### Q: Will my Intune App Protection Policies or Azure AD Conditional Access policies be affected by this migration?